communitiesuk/epb-dev-tools/README.md

 * The register api - found at http://epb-register-api
 * The register's authentication service - found at http://epb-register-api/auth
 * The register's frontend service - found at http://epb-frontend

+### Make File

+The `make migrate` command migrates a database for a particular application.
+If you get an error saying that a database table is missing for a particular application then running this command should regenerate the database & its tables for you.

+If you encounter this warning when trying to run the command

+`Must give an application   EPB Devtools Help`

+then please use this alternative syntax:

+` make migrate APP=<particular_application>`

+Eg: make migrate APP=epb-register-api